Above: “La Messa al Campo” By Emilio Rizzi (1938).

 The Church doesn’t need any more legalistic bureaucrats, administrators, or episcopal fundraisers; the Church, the family, and society needs fathers.
 Sadly, many good and faithful priests are fatherless and they are doing the best they can manage; this realization was made abundantly clear when the Bishops of the US unceremoniously locked the churches and priests were left scrambling – trying to minister to their flock; many were incredibly imaginative: offering live-streamed Masses and drive-thru Confession.
 Except for a few notable exceptions, the Bishops have been conspicuously feckless and legalistic in their approach.

-Nowadays, the SSPX is a bit like hydroxychloroquine; not all the experts and scientists agree, but in such times of life and death, there are many who are desperate and they are unwilling to wait although there is much that is still unknown.
+Nowadays, the SSPX is a bit like an experimental treatment for a critical illness; not all the experts and scientists agree, but in such times of life and death, there are many who are desperate and they are unwilling to wait although there is much that is still unknown.
 And, in the age of AIDS, I similarly had few choices.

-As for my own involvement with the SSPX – these are good men.
+As for my own involvement with the SSPX – I found the priests to be good men.
 Like many of us, they have been abandoned by the sleeping shepherds in the Church.
 I would rather receive absolution from an SSPX priest, humbly hearing Confession at a little hidden-away parish, than be told by a priest, with perfect canonical status in San Francisco, that the best I can do (and all God expects of me) is to have homosexual relations with a long-term partner.
-Therefore, in this time of uncertainty, I am not surprised that some have turned to the SSPX; for they represent a certain amount of surety in the midst of chaos.
+Therefore, in this time of uncertainty, I am not surprised that some have turned to the SSPX; for they represent a certain amount of surety in the midst of chaos; even when the chaos seems to have engulfed them as well.

 In the meantime, mistakes have been made and are being made – the innocent and vulnerable are suffering.
 I place much of the blame on the Bishops – they are head of this household.